EnzzoCaaue/cloak/README.md

 - reload config lua (will reload the config.lua file into memory)
 - reload config (will reload the config.json file into memory)
 - reload stages (will reload the stages.xml file into memory)
+- reload items (will reload the items.xml file into memory)
 - exit (will terminate cloaka)

 Feel free to create your own commands